owlbarn/tutorial/book/regression/README.md

 ![Margins in the Supported Vector Machines](images/regression/svm_margin.png "svm_margin"){width=50% #fig:regression:svm_margin}

-It turns out that, by solving this optimisation problem, we get a *large margin* between different categories of data points.
+It turns out that, by solving this optimisation problem, SVM tends to get a *large margin* between different categories of data points.
 (TODO: Explain the math?)
 One example is shown in [@fig:regression:svm_margin].
 It shows two possible decision boundaries, both can effectively divide the two groups of training data.